tomkerkhove/promitor/changelog/content/deprecated/prometheus-legacy-configuration.md

 We've added support for Prometheus metric sink while maintaining the legacy approach until it's being removed.

-**Impact:** Migration is required - Legacy Prometheus configuration will no longer be available.
+**Impact:** Migration is required - Prometheus legacy configuration will no longer be available.

 **Alternative:** Use our new [metric sink concept](https://promitor.io/configuration/v1.x/runtime#prometheus-scraping-endpoint).